 Details of First Circular.
 Now Available

 Details of Second Circular.
-Awaited.
+Now Available.

 Call for Papers

 Details of Paper Submission.
-Now Available.
+SUBMISSION DEADLINE EXTENDED.

 Details of Registration.
 Now Available.

 The Indian Philosophical Congress was established by Nobel Laureate Rabindranath Tagore and Dr Sarvapalli Radhakrishnan in 1925.
 Its Silver Jubilee Session was at Calcutta University and the Golden Jubilee Session was at Delhi University.
 In 1985, the Diamond Jubilee session was inaugurated in Hyderabad by Prime Minister Rajiv Gandhi.
 In 2000, the Platinum Jubilee session was held in New Delhi with President K. R. Narayanan presiding as Patron.
 Each year, the Congress is hosted by a different university in India, as decided by the Executive Committee during the previous Congress.
 Philosophers, thinkers, research scholars, students & even lay people from India & abroad participate in the Congress.
 The Congress runs over a period of four days, with the a number of regular panels